-Here is the 2022-2023 school year calendar .
+Here is the School Calendar 2023-2024 .
 If you would like a printed copy, write a note to your child’s teacher or call the office, and we will send one home in their homework folder.

-Here is a detailed document with student assessment dates 2022-2023 Assessment Calendar
+Here is a detailed document with student assessment dates 2023-2024 NECP District Assessment Calendar

 NECP purchases school supplies for all students.
 No students are asked to bring school supplies from home.
 Our school believes that every student will learn the best if they have the supplies they need, so we provide all school supplies for all students.
 If your child needs school supplies to complete their homework at home (i.e. pencils, crayons, etc.), please talk to your child’s teacher and they can send supplies home with your student.

 Please send a reusable water bottle with your student each day.
 If your child needs a water bottle, their teacher can provide them one.

 Currently, face masks are optional.
 If you would like your child to wear a face mask, please send 2 or 3 masks each day to school.
 Northeast College Prep can provide a face mask if requested.